-Popularity does not always denote a good restaurant.
-(Often I suspect that ‘celebrities’ and their devotees congregate in some dining rooms I know simply to keep each other warm.
-It cannot be for the food.)
-Occasionally, however, I enter a restaurant which is particularly busy and think at once, ‘This place is full because it is good, and everyone here knows that it is good.’
+Occasionally I enter a restaurant which is particularly busy and think at once, ‘This place is full because it is good, and everyone here knows that it is good.’
 Thus it was at the Ristorante Il Santo Bevitore in Florence.
-Not far from Brunelleschi’s great church of Santo Spirito and close to the River Arno, this is a restaurant which is both busy and buzzy.
+(It is hard, is it not, to resist the urge to enter an establishmnt called ‘The Holy Drinker’?)
+Not far from Brunelleschi’s great church of Santo Spirito and close to the River Arno, this is a restaurant which is popular and buzzy.
 In its several rooms the chatter of contented diners combines with the canned music (traditional jazz – so quite acceptable) to create a youthful atmosphere which is both welcoming and stylish.
 You will gather that I liked it.

 In my room, its large shop-windows looking out onto the corner of the street, I sat at a marble-topped table upon a metal chair under a beamed ceiling.
-My waitress, Serena, turned out to be very knowledgeable about both the food and the wine – and, since she combined all this knowledge with an appealing sense of humour and a robust charm, I was happy to award her ten out of ten for service.
+The manageress, Margherita Gigli, turned out to be very knowledgeable about both the food and the wine – and, since she combined all this knowledge with a charming personality, I was happy to award her ten out of ten for service.
 (And that is not something I do in every establishment.)

 The menu was as appealing to me as the environment.
-I could have chosen quite happily almost any of the items offered by chefs Pierluigi Campi and Claudio Salvadori.
-They choose their ingredients well – with a proper emphasis on freshness and quality – cook them with skill and combine them with intelligence.
-Their dishes are therefore attractive to the eye and satisfying to the palate.
+I could have chosen quite happily almost any of the items offered by chef Luca Marin.
+He chooses his ingredients well – with a proper emphasis on freshness and quality – cooks them with skill and combines them with intelligence.
+His dishes are therefore attractive to the eye and satisfying to the palate.

 Good food, good service and good value – Il Santo Bevitore is a genuinely good restaurant.
-Without doubt, it deserves its popularity.
+It is busy, and it deserves to be busy.